jitensinha98/Angular_CRUD_Operation/README.md

 A SPA has been developed implementing Angular CRUD operations.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

 ## About the application
+This repository contains the HTML,CSS and typescript code for a Single Page Application(SPA) which implements create, read, update and delete (CRUD) operations using Angular.

 ## Development server